Home Historical Analysis No Guns at a MASH Unit? Wrong!

 More than one episode of MASH is about Hawkeye’s aversion to firearms and his refusal to carry one or use one (example, Season 5, Episode 9, Hawkeye, Get Your Gun).
 MASH was a comedy and later a comedy-drama.
 Having characters walking around armed just wasn’t right for the show.
 As well, this fit the show’s anti-war message, something that differed from the original novel but was in keeping with the time period the show ran, after the Vietnam War, when Americans were disgusted with wars and America’s involvement in them.

-When Frank carried a sidearm, or brandished one, including one belonging to a wounded Colonel he stole from the weapons locker, (Season 4, Episode 14, The Gun) it was depicted as verboten and almost unheard of.
+When Frank carried a sidearm, or brandished one, including one belonging to a wounded Colonel he stole from the weapons locker (Season 4, Episode 14, The Gun), it was depicted as verboten and almost unheard of.

 It’s true that Frank Burns was quite likely to shoot one of his comrades, if not himself.
-In the forementioned episode, “The Gun,” were Frank steals a colonel’s prized weapon, he accidentally shoots himself in the foot while trying to return it.
+In the aforementioned episode, “The Gun,” when Frank steals a colonel’s prized weapon, he accidentally shoots himself in the foot while trying to return it.
 In Season 5, Episode 7, The Abduction of Margaret Houlihan, Frank shoots B.J. in the leg when loading his gun, intending to go out and find the missing Margaret.
 Fortunately, it’s just a nick.

 But, while nobody wanted Frank to be armed, carrying a sidearm at a MASH unit, while not the regular, would not have been shocking.

 Colonel Potter armed himself on occasion when venturing outside the camp.
 He also used his pistol to put a badly injured jeep out of its misery after Frank ran over it with a tank.
-The tank itself being in the camp was something that was portrayed as highly unusual and ridiculous, but needed because of sniper activity.
+The tank itself, being in the camp, was something that was portrayed as highly unusual and ridiculous, but needed because of sniper activity.
 This was not the only time that such a large weapon of war was present in the 4077 unit.

 The MASH Tank Episode